zio/zio-http/docs/dsl/endpoint.md

 title: Endpoint
 ---

 The `Endpoint` API in ZIO HTTP, is an alternative way to describe the endpoints but in a declarative way.
-It is a high-level API that allows us to describe the endpoints and their inputs, outputs, and how they should look like.
+It is a high-level API that allows us to describe the endpoints and their inputs, outputs, and how they should look.
 So we can think of it as a DSL for just describing the endpoints, and then we can implement them separately.

 Using `Endpoint` API enables us to generate OpenAPI documentation, and also to generate clients for the endpoints.

+## Overview

-Here is a simple example of how to define an endpoint using the `Endpoint` API:
+Before delving into the detailed description of the `Endpoint` API, let's begin with a simple example to demonstrate how we can define an endpoint using the `Endpoint` API:

 ```scala mdoc:compile-only
 import zio._